SolomonMg/SolomonMg.github.io.SOURCE/content/post/What-the-polls-got-wrong-in-2020/index.md

 {{< single_tweet 1325564912798752773 >}}

-I should note that this may only have worked because of something pecular about this election cycle--I haven't gone an back-tested this approach or anything like that.
+I should note that this may only have worked because of something peculiar about this election cycle--I haven't gone an back-tested this approach or anything like that.

 Seems I was not the only one who noticed this kind of pattern: